Facebook

 {

-await AuthenticationService.Instance.SignInWithFacebookAsync(accessToken);
+await AuthenticationService.Instance.SignInWithFacebookAsync(token);

 Debug.Log("SignIn is successful.");